darrentweng/sandbox-accelerating-chatbot-training/README.md

 These example phrases can be used with embeddings to map incoming messages from users based on similarity, or used in downstream chatbots as additional training data.

 # How it works
 Once a user passes in a few route descriptions, the Cohere generate endpoint is used to create some example messages relating to that description.
 Once all of the examples have been created, Cohere embed is used to get representations of those examples.
-By clustering those representations and comparing incoming messages to its nearest neigbors, new messages can be assigned to a route.
+By clustering those representations and comparing incoming messages to its nearest neighbors, new messages can be assigned to a route.

 ![how-it-works](https://user-images.githubusercontent.com/108292383/199025318-dc3a7f3b-bb6f-4cb4-ba9a-c1b247fee43b.png)